Last Updated on

 I’ll explain some settings to look for in the desktop versions of these browsers.
 There are often similar settings in the mobile versions of these browsers.

-I recommend that you use one of the browsers that offers better privacy-protection, such as Safari, Firefox, and Brave.
+I recommend that you use one of the browsers that offer better privacy-protection, such as Safari, Firefox, and Brave.

 Safari makes it harder for you to be fingerprinted by websites.